MicrosoftDocs/OfficeDocs-O365SecComp-pr.es-ES/SecurityCompliance/what-the-sensitive-information-types-look-for.md

 ### <a name="pattern"></a>Patrón

 13 dígitos:
-- Primer dígito no es 0 o 9
+- El primer dígito no es 0 ni 9
 - 12 dígitos

 ### <a name="checksum"></a>Suma de comprobación